maxvmiracle/Wagehire/RENDER_DEPLOYMENT.md

 ### Common Issues

 1. **Build Failures:**
-   - Check that all dependencies are in `package.json`
+   - Check that all dependencies are in `package.json` files
    - Ensure build commands are correct
    - Check the build logs in Render dashboard

-2. **CORS Errors:**
+2. **"Route not found" Error:**
-   - Verify the frontend URL is allowed in backend CORS configuration
+   - This usually means you're accessing the wrong URL
-   - Check that `REACT_APP_API_URL` is correctly set
+   - Make sure to use the main service URL, not a separate backend URL
+   - The frontend should be served from the root URL

 3. **API Connection Issues:**
-   - Ensure the backend service is running (check health endpoint)
+   - Ensure the service is running (check health endpoint)
-   - Verify the API URL in frontend environment variables
+   - Verify the API URL in environment variables
-   - Check that the backend service name in the URL matches your actual service name
+   - For single service: use `/api` as the API URL

 4. **Database Issues:**
    - The application uses SQLite with in-memory storage for Render